GreptimeTeam/docs/docs/nightly/en/user-guide/continuous-aggregation/query.md

     time_window;
 ```

-However, there are other types of query that cannot be directly used as continuous aggregation query.
+However, there are other types of queries that cannot be directly used as continuous aggregation queries.
-For example, a query that need to compute percentile, because it would be unwise to repeatedly calculate the percentile for each time window.
-In this case, you can pre-aggregate the data into buckets of desired size, and then calculate the percentile in the sink table using standard SQL when needed.
-The original sql might be:
+For example, a query that needs to compute percentiles would be unwise to repeatedly calculate the percentile for each time window everytime a new batch of data arrive.
+In this case, you can pre-aggregate the data into buckets of the desired size, and then calculate the percentile in the sink table using standard SQL when needed.
+The original SQL might be:
 ```sql
 SELECT
     status,